yiyins2/CS320-FA23/p1/README.md

 In other cases where you want to divide 7 by 2 and get an int, you would use `7 // 2`.

+**Note**: Python has changed over the years, and their are some differences between Python 2 and Python 3.
+At this point, Python 2 is no longer supported and is only used in legacy projects; however, it's good to be aware of the differences in case you ever work with Python 2 code.
+In Python 2, `7 / 2` returns `3` as an `int`.

 **IMPORTANT**: After solving every question, we recommend running the tester, to confirm whether your code is able to clear the auto-grader tests locally on your VM.
 For example, after solving q1, if you run the tester, you will see the output will look similar to the below image:

 <img src="img/tester.png">